 CDs tend to have the highest interest rates out of any savings account, but you must agree not to access your money until the end of your deposit’s term, which is usually between six months and five years.
 The longer your term is, the higher your interest rate–some 5-year CDs carry an APY around 3%, while shorter ones tend to be around 2.25%.
 Withdrawing funds early from a CD is possible, but it comes with a hefty penalty, so make sure you’re confident you won’t need the money you put into your CD until the end of the term.
 Otherwise, there’s no point.
 Check out this article to learn more about Certificates of Deposit.

 Having an account where your extra savings can amass interest is a great way to earn an easy buck, but there are so many ways to do it.
 In addition to the options above, it might be worth considering some less traditional options: interest checking accounts provide maximum flexibility if you need to access your savings more than six times a month, and student savings accounts are specifically tailored for the needs and lifestyle of a full-time student.
-Take your time investigating the variety of options, and make sure to pick the one that best matches your needs.
-How many bank accounts you should have is another question entirely – we give you the basics in this article.
+Once you’ve established your savings account, you might also want to think about starting an account that’s designed to have longer-term benefits, such as a Roth IRA, a 401(k), or a trust fund.
+Take your time investigating the variety of options, and make sure to pick the type of account that best matches your needs.
+How many bank accounts you should have is another question entirely–we give you the basics in this article.